receter/videojs-vtt-thumbnails/README.md

 - `showTimestamp` (Boolean, Default: false) - Disables the timestamp that is shown on hover.

 ### Development
-DocToc must be installed globally npm install -g doctoc
+DocToc must be installed globally to commit npm install -g doctoc

+vjsstandard must be installed globally to push npm install -g videojs-standard

 ## License